 When kids play and engage in activities with their friends, petty disputes that cause irritation, rage, and other emotional problems are nearly unavoidable.
 These clashes provide opportunities for teachable moments.
 Trinity Lutheran Classical School in Miles City teaches students to consider how their actions affect others and to develop interpersonal problem-solving skills.

-Teachers provide an assortment of entertainment and fun activities to assist students in developing pre-literacy skills.
+Teachers provide various entertainment and fun activities to assist students in developing pre-literacy skills.
 Students sing ABC songs, learn verses to help them differentiate between sounds, listen to stories, and play with alphabet letter blocks.

 Students frequently acquire a feeling of enthusiasm and drive to continue learning as they develop these fundamental skills.
 Pre-literacy early learning occurs during activities that are naturally appealing to youngsters.
 Doing so establishes positive associations with learning to read.

-We do not teach mathematics to preschoolers until they are ready.
+We teach mathematics to preschoolers when they are ready.
 However, it does lay the groundwork for future success via engaging in fun activities and supervised play.
-Our students frequently engage in a variety of games that involve counting, matching, and sorting things.
+Our students frequently play various games involving counting, matching, and sorting.
 All of these activities establish an awareness of categories and numbers.

-Preschoolers have active imaginations, which play a vital role in early learning and creativity.
-Early childhood education setting is designed in such a manner that promotes discovery.
+Preschoolers have active imaginations, which are vital in early learning and creativity.
+The early childhood education setting is designed in such a manner that promotes discovery.
 Teachers assist students in shaping their ideas and opinions.
 They encourage preschoolers to be curious, ask questions, and listen to each other's thoughts.
 This approach often works much better than imposing correct answers or actions.

 Children who grow up in a dynamic setting with the proper adult supervision are more likely to develop curiosity and creativity for future academic endeavors.

-Preschoolers have the opportunity to choose whatever activities they want to participate in, within their best interests, of course.
+Preschoolers can choose whatever activities they want to participate in, within their best interests.
 Likewise, they will also be able to develop decision-making skills and responsibilities that accompany their choices.

-Teachers observe and notate the favorite activities that students elect to become involved in during the day.
-If a preschooler appears confused about joining other children's play, they can recommend ways of tactfully doing so.
+Teachers observe and note the favorite activities students elect to participate in during the day.
+If a preschooler needs clarification about joining other children's play, they can recommend ways of tactfully doing so.